Merleck7/Order-Management-System/README.md

 ## ⚙️ Environment Configuration

-This project supports **three environment profiles**, each with its own database and logging configuration.
+This project supports three profiles, each with its own database and logging configuration.

 | Profile | File                 | Database   | Hibernate DDL | SQL Logs |
 | ------- | -------------------- | ---------- | ------------- | -------- |